AJCrowley/mpv-synth/README.md

 **It streams from the web.** mpv-synth includes browser extensions for Chrome-family browsers and Firefox that add a "Play in mpv-synth" option to your right-click menu on any link to a page with video or currently open page with a video.
 One click routes the stream through the player, bypassing browser-based playback entirely.

-**It updates itself.** Press `U` from within the player (or run `updater.bat`) and mpv-synth will pull the latest versions of mpv, ffmpeg, yt-dlp, and associated tools.
+**It updates itself.** Press `U` from within the player (or run `updater.bat`) and mpv-synth will pull the latest versions of mpv, ffmpeg, yt-dlp, plugins, and associated tools.
 Keeping everything current is a single keypress.

 ---